 No PM photo on Covid-19 vaccine certificates in poll-bound states as Centre adds ‘necessary filters’

-The decision was taken in compliance of the EC’s order last week to remove the prime minister’s photo from the certificates.
+The decision was taken in compliance of the EC’s order last week to remove the Narendra Modi’s photo from the digital certificates.

 The Union health ministry has decided to not display a photo of Prime Minister Narendra Modi on the coronavirus vaccine certificates in the four poll-bound states and one Union Territory, reported NDTV on Thursday.
-The decision was taken in compliance of the Election Commission’s order last week to remove the prime minister’s photo on the certificates in view of elections in Tamil Nadu, Assam, Kerala, West Bengal, Puducherry.
+The decision was taken in compliance of the Election Commission’s order last week to remove the prime minister’s photo on the certificates in view of elections in Tamil Nadu, Assam, Kerala, West Bengal and Puducherry.

 The elections to the 294 seats in West Bengal will be held in eight phases from March 27 to April 29.
 In Assam, the polls for the 126-seat Assembly will be held from March 27 to April 6 in three phases.
 The 140-seat Kerala Assembly, 234-seat Tamil Nadu Assembly, and the 30-seat Puducherry Assembly will go to polls on April 6.
 The results will be announced on May 2.